Gradient estimates via Riesz potentials and fractional maximal operators for quasilinear elliptic equations with applications: Gradient estimates

-\begin{proof}[Proof of Theorem~\ref{theo:goodlambda}] The proof of Theorem~\ref{theo:goodlambda} uses a technique similar to that appearing in \cite{55QH4} for the problem with measure data, but we later develop it to our framework here.
-Let us consider two sets
+\begin{proof}[Proof of Theorem \ref{theo:goodlambda}] To do this we use a technique similar to the one in \cite{55QH4} for the problem with measure data, but here we confine ourselves to improve and modify to the proof of a version involving $\mathbf{M}_\alpha$ in the context of problem \eqref{eq:diveq}.
+Let us now consider two sets

 and